codefellows/code-of-conduct/README.md

 ### Attribution

 We encourage an open-source work ethic, and we solve problems collaboratively.
-Plagiarized submissions lack meaningful original effort, citing source material, and/or permission of the original author.
+Plagiarized submissions lack meaningful original effort, omit citing source material, and/or don't have permission of the original author.

 Proper attribution includes a description of what content was used or what help was given.
 This might look like: